LibraryOfCongress/concordia/docs/for-developers.md

     You can use this to set any other values you want to customize, such as `POSTGRESQL_PW` or `POSTGRESQL_HOST`.

+    n.b to allow a local server to connect to the dockerized db set `POSTGRESQL_PORT=54323` - the db containers external postgres port.

 ##### Install front end

 1. Use NPM to install our development tools: